 [Section 106 inserted by No. 38 of 2007 s.
 134.]

-107. Non-public sector staff
+107. Non-public sector staff for Department

 (1) The CEO may engage persons as wages staff otherwise than under the Public Sector Management Act 1994.

 (2) Persons referred to in subsection (1) are to be employed, subject to any relevant industrial award, order or agreement, on such terms and conditions as the CEO determines.